Should I State or Should I Show? Aligning AI with Human Preferences: Results

 \subsection{Delegation}

-We now examine subjects’ delegation decisions.
-Of the 147 subjects, 87 (59\%) delegated to Data-AI.
-That is, they chose to send their past choice data to the AI rather than their written prompts.
-This suggests an aggregate, though heterogeneous, preference for Data-AI.

-Figure~\ref{fig:delegation} assesses whether subjects correctly select the AI type that ultimately performs better on their behalf.
-Panel~(a) plots the AI match rate conditional on subjects’ delegation choices.
-Overall, Data-AI always achieves a higher match rate than Prompt-AI regardless of subjects' delegation decisions (paired $t$-test, $t=3.580$, $p<0.001$).
-This implies that, on average, those who delegate to Prompt-AI are delegating to the wrong type of AI agent.
-In addition, regardless of the AI type, subjects who delegate to Data-AI have a higher match rate than those who delegate to Prompt-AI (Data-AI: $t$-test, $p=0.026$; Prompt-AI: $t$-test, $p=0.030$).
-This suggests that there is heterogeneity in subjects' response quality, that is correlated with their delegation decisions.

-Panel~(b) shows ex-post alignment between delegation choices and realized performance for each subject.
-Conditional on the subject’s delegation choice, we classify the chosen agent as better if it achieves a strictly higher match rate than its counterpart, and as worse if it achieves a strictly lower match rate.
-The remaining subjects have equivalent match rates for both AI agents.
-Overall, approximately 65\% of subjects make a weakly better delegation decision.
-However, subjects who delegate to Data-AI choose the better agent more often than those who delegate to Prompt-AI.
-This is primarily because conditional on choosing Prompt-AI, whether Prompt-AI is actually a weakly better agent is approximately equivalent to a coin flip; in contrast, conditional on choosing Data-AI, Data-AI is the weakly better agent 75\% of the time.
-Thus, while some subjects could potentially gain from delegating to Prompt-AI instead of Data-AI, a larger proportion—nearly half of those who delegated to Prompt-AI—would be strictly better off delegating to Data-AI instead (Fisher's exact test, $p=0.001$). \\
+We now turn to subjects’ delegation decisions.
+In our data, the majority of subjects (61\%) delegate to Data-AI; that is, they choose to provide the AI with their past choice data rather than their written prompts.
+Figure~\ref{fig:delegation} assesses whether subjects delegate to the AI agent that ultimately performs better on their behalf.
+Panel~(a) plots mean AI match rates by delegation choice.
+Panel~(b) shows the ex-post alignment between delegation choices and realized performance at the subject-level.
+Conditional on a subject’s delegation choice, we refer to the chosen agent as weakly better if it achieves a higher match rate than the alternative agent, and as worse if it achieves a strictly lower match rate.
+Overall, about 64\% of subjects make a weakly better delegation decision.

+We observe first that, on average, Data-AI achieves a higher match rate than Prompt-AI, regardless of subjects' delegation decisions (paired $t$-test, $t=3.688$, $p<0.001$).\footnote{Notice that subjects who delegate to Prompt-AI actually have worse prompts as indicated by their Prompt-AI performance: when comparing Prompt-AI performance conditional on delegation choice, subjects who delegate to Data-AI have a higher Prompt-AI match rate than those who delegate to Prompt-AI ($t$-test, $p=0.034$).} At the individual level, subjects who delegate to Data-AI are also about 34\% more likely to choose the weakly better-performing agent.
+This is because among subjects who delegate to Data-AI, Data-AI is weakly better 71\% of the time; in contrast, among subjects who delegate to Prompt-AI, Prompt-AI is weakly better only 53\% of the time.
+Thus, while some subjects could potentially gain from delegating to Prompt-AI rather than Data-AI, a larger proportion—nearly half of those who delegate to Prompt-AI—would be strictly better off delegating to Data-AI instead.
-\textbf{Result 2:} \textit{More subjects prefer to provide revealed preference than stated preference to an AI agent.
-For the subjects who choose to provide stated preference information, nearly half would be strictly better off by providing revealed preference information instead.}\\